tz-earl/tz-earl.github.io/_posts/2021-03-14-running-flask-in-docker-container.md

 does that.

 For development purposes it was simpler to do all the setup for the app and not have it run here.
-That way I was able to easily confirm
+That way I was able to easily confirm all the files were in place, the environment variables set up, and the desired port exposed.

 ~~~~~
 # Use this dockerfile to build image espresso